algosup/2024-2025-project-1-fpga-team-2/documents/functional/functional_specs.md

 **What types of obstacles are there?**

 1. **Traffic:**
-    - Cars, garbage truck, and school buses move horizontally across the screen in predefined lanes.
+    - Cars, garbage trucks, and school buses move horizontally across the screen in predefined lanes.
-2. <span style="color: grey">**River Hazards:**
+2. <span style="color: grey"><s>**River Hazards:**
-    - Water is an instant hazard where the frog will drown unless standing on a floating object, as logs and trurtules.
+    - <s>Water is an instant hazard where the frog will drown unless standing on a floating object, as logs and trurtules.</s>
-    - Logs and turtles float on the river, allowing safe passage if timed correctly.</span>
+    - <s>Logs and turtles float on the river, allowing safe passage if timed correctly.</s></span>

 **What happens when the frog encounters an obstacle?**

-- If the frog touches a vehicle the player loses a life, and the frog returns to the start of the level.
+- If the frog touches a vehicle the player loses a life, and the frog returns to the start of the level (5 rounds).

 <br>